Welcome to Wealthcommon Currency Central

 that triggers a credit crunch.
 Businesses stagger and cannot borrow to

 continue production and growth.
-A deflation occurs
+A cycle of deflation occurs

 liquidity soaks into the system.
 Now to fund the government intervention there must